Travis Scott: 2015–2016: Rodeo and Birds in the Trap Sing McKnight

 On January 4, 2016, Scott announced that he had a new studio album on the way.
 On March 29, 2016, 300 Entertainment executive Lyor Cohen, revealed that Scott and Young Thug were releasing a single together and called Scott's upcoming album a "classic".
 On April 7, 2016, Scott previewed a single with Young Thug at one of his shows.
 On May 17, 2016, Scott announced that the title of his second album would be Birds in the Trap Sing McKnight, while also confirming the title for his third album to be Astroworld.
 On June 3, 2016, the collaborative single between Thug and Scott was released, titled "Pick Up the Phone".
 The single, which also features vocals from Quavo of Atlanta-based rap trio Migos, reached number 43 on the Billboard Hot 100 and was certified double platinum by the Recording Industry Association of America (RIAA).

 On August 31, 2016, Scott announced that Birds in the Trap Sing McKnight was finally finished in a post on Instagram.
 Scott premiered the album on his third episode of .wav radio on September 2, 2016, and was later released on iTunes and Apple Music.
 On September 11, 2016, the album became Scott's first number one album on the U.S. Billboard 200.
+The album’s single “Pick Up the Phone” (with Young Thug) peaked at #43 on the Billboard Hot 100 and was certified quadruple Platinum.
 A day later, Universal Music Publishing Group's CEO, Jody Gerson announced that the label signed a worldwide deal with Scott.

 In the same episode Scott premiered Birds in the Trap Sing McKnight, he also announced that he would be executive producing on Kanye West's Cruel Winter, a follow-up to his G.O.O.D.
 Music label's debut compilation Cruel Summer.
 In the episode he described the upcoming album as, "very youthful, straight to the point, like the illest ever, man, like the illest album".